Change location v

 • Deteriorating under work that exacerbates an existing disease or condition.

-Get our free workers’ compensation guide to learn about how to increase the value of your compensation claim.
+Get our free workers’ compensation guide to learn about how to maximise your compensation claim.
 If you have been injured while at work, a good place to start your claim process is by contacting a workers’ compensation lawyer in your state or territory.
 If you have further questions about your eligibility to file a claim for workers’ compensation, contact us.

 Workers’ compensation claim process